 It costs to be the boss

 Finding money for any risky venture is not easy.
-This is true for every business because any business you want to start is in the “high risk” category.
+This is true for every business, including starting a gift basket business, because any business you want to start is in the “high risk” category.
 You might make money, and you may not.
 That’s the risk.

 This is the reason why it’s difficult to convince people you know well to invest in your idea.
 You must provide them with concrete information to get them digging into their pockets.
 In addition, this requires is a level of trust that comes from things you’ve done in the past.